pvernier/pvernier.github.io/americas_cup/README.md

 I only included them in 1 table as I consider them as the same for both boats.

 Then with QGIS, I converted the 2 tables as GeoJSON files.
-Theya re available [here](https://github.com/pvernier/pvernier.github.io/tree/master/americas_cup/resources/layers) (with the floats layer).
+They are available [here](https://github.com/pvernier/pvernier.github.io/tree/master/americas_cup/resources/layers) (with the floats layer).

+The animated map is done with Leaflet.
+The code is available [here](https://github.com/pvernier/pvernier.github.io/blob/master/americas_cup/resources/main.js)